|ATC Callsign||Eindhoven Tower|

 Issue a go around instruction, in this case the approach has to be aborted and the aircraft shall continue on the published missed approach or follow instructions of the tower.

 VFR traffic will normally follow published VFR routes.
 Tower is allowed to deviate from this if traffic permits by agreeing on a different route with the pilot, if no satisfactory route can be agreed on VFR shall follow the published routes.

-With the CTR class C Tower is responsible to separate IFR from VFR and vice versa, VFR flights have to separate themselves if traffic information is given to both VFR flights.
+With the CTR class D Tower is responsible to separate IFR from IFR, VFR flights have to separate themselves if traffic information is given to both VFR flights.
 VFR flights have to separate from IFR traffic if traffic information is given to the VFR pilot.

 VFR flights en-route and in the circuit can be delayed by giving an orbit, either at a reporting point or at a point in the circuit.
 VFR circuit traffic could also be delayed by extending there up or downwind leg, if the tower decides to extend he is responsible for turning the aircraft back to crosswind or base, and from there the VFR flight shall continue his circuit.
 The tower may clear the VFR flight to turn base behind an arriving aircraft when the VFR traffic has the other arrival in sight, if applicable the VFR flight has to be warned about wake turbulence.